 The National Wetland Inventory (NWI) Mapping completed by the U.S. Fish and Wildlife Service was reviewed as a part of this assessment (Figure 2).
-This mapping resource identified a wetland complex throughout the majority of the project site.
-This wetland was identified as palustrine, forested, seasonally flooded (PFOC); and palustrine, scrubshrub, seasonally flooded (PSSC) within the project site.
+This mapping resource identified a wetland complex throughout the majority of the northwestern portion of the project site.
+This wetland site identified to continue offsite and was noted as palustrine, forested, seasonally flooded (PFOC); and palustrine, scrub-shrub, seasonally flooded (PSSC) within the project site.